g-chauvel/zuul-jobs/roles/ensure-pip/README.rst

 .. zuul:rolevar:: ensure_pip_from_packages
    :default: True

-   Ensure the system packages for pip with the running ``ansible_python_interpreter`` are installed.
+   Install the distribution packages for Python 3 pip, setuptools and wheel on the system.

 .. zuul:rolevar:: ensure_pip_from_packages_with_python2
    :default: False

-   Also ensure Python 2 pip is available.
-This is for backwards compatability with platforms that have ``ansible_python_interpreter`` as Python 3 but may run some jobs that still require Python 2 libraries.
-Note that this may bring in the Python 2 interpreter environment, which may not be desirable or even available on many platforms.
+   Install the distribution packages for Python 2 pip, setuptools and wheel packages.
+This defaults to ``True`` when Ansible is running under Python 2.

+   CentOS 7 requies the ``epel`` repository if this flag is enabled because ``python-pip`` packages come from there.

+   This may not be valid on distributions that have removed Python 2 support.

 .. zuul:rolevar:: ensure_pip_from_upstream
    :default: False